 Trematodes are parasitic.
 Digenetic flukes after hatching first infect and multiply in molluscs.
 These release free-swimming larvae, often with a distinctive forked tail, called cercariae.

-Molluscs have a mantle forming a chamber enclosing more or less of the body, including the reproductive and excretory organs, and typically fine gills.
-There is usually a ventral foot used to crawl or adhere to surfaces, and often a distinct a head, with a tongue-like radula used to rasp food.
+Molluscs have a mantle chamber around more or less of the body, including the reproductive, respiratory, and excretory organs.
+Most groups have a ventral foot, used to crawl or adhere to surfaces, and a distinct a head with a tongue-like radula used to rasp food.
 The smallest grow a few millimetres long.

 Snails and other gastropods twist to one side during development.
-Most have a helical shell that they can retract into, and often a lid or operculum that closes it behind them.
-However lids are lacking in groups like pulmonates, which breathe air or water through a lung-like chamber opening on one side rather than the usual gills.
+Most have a helical shell they can retract into, and often a lid or operculum that closes it behind them.
+However lids are lacking in pulmonate groups, which lack the usual gills and breathe air or water through a pore into a lung-like mantle cavity.

 Lymnaeidae – pond snails